univention/ucsschool-kelvin-rest-api/README.md

 #### Create a new unpublished version in the appcenter

-In the [SelfService Center](https://selfservice.software-univention.de/univention/management/#module=appcenter-selfservice) overview, right click the "UCS@school Kelvin REST API" app and choose "New app version".
+In the [provider portal](https://selfservice.software-univention.de/univention/management/#module=appcenter-selfservice) overview, right click the "UCS@school Kelvin REST API" app and choose "New app version".
 Update the "Target app version" to the next release number and hit "Create".
 Set the "Docker Image" in the configuration tab in the SelfService Center should to `gitregistry.knut.univention.de/univention/components/ucsschool-kelvin-rest-api:latest`.